heyjohnmurray/riotjs-dictionary-app/README.md

 #### After spending way too much time trying to do server side tag compilation ...
 I realized that I need to use either browserify or webpack to allow the use of node's ```require()``` method.
 Without browserify or webpack the client side can't read the server side code that is included within the ```require()``` method.
 Browserify and webpack development tools that allow you to write node-style modules that compile for use in the browser.

+In the end, I gave up on doing require() and realized it makes more sense to hook up everything to a database.
+Going to investigate MongoDB or similar solutions.